 OPKO is headquartered in Miami, Florida.
 OPKO's principal offices are located at 4400 Biscayne Boulevard, Miami, Florida 33137 and its phone number is (305) 575-4100.
 OPKO's principal website is www.opko.com.
 The information contained on OPKO's website is not deemed part of this joint proxy statement/prospectus.
 OPKO common stock is listed on the NYSE and trades under the symbol "OPK".
+Additionally, OPKO intends to apply to list its shares on the Tel Aviv Stock Exchange prior to the closing of the Merger.

 Additional information about OPKO and its subsidiaries is included in documents incorporated by reference into this joint proxy statement/prospectus.
-See the section titled "Where You Can Find Additional Information" beginning on page 174.
+See the section titled "Where You Can Find Additional Information" beginning on page 176.